 Integrative Design Process

-The interior architecture and building layout play a significant role on the lighting strategy.
+The architect is responsible for the interior architecture and building layout and aesthetics, which play a significant role in the lighting strategy.
 Maximizing daylight requires meticulous planning of not only the orientation and location of apertures but also the building itself.
-Building design aesthetics, within which lighting is a critical component, fall under the architect umbrella as well.
-The architect should pay rigorous attention to the architectural integration of the lighting project and ensure its functionality aligns with the other building systems.
-Clear and consistent communication is vital in implementing a successful lighting upgrade that meets the goals of everyone on the integrative team.
+The architect should pay rigorous attention to the architectural integration of the lighting and ensure its functionality aligns with other building systems.

-Interior designers form spaces to respond to human needs and in the process delivers functional, psychological, and aesthetic benefits to the occupant.
+The interior designer is responsible for creating spaces that respond to human needs and deliver functional, psychological, and aesthetic benefits to the occupant.
 A high-quality visual environment requires optimal surface brightness, comfortable contrast, and reduction of glare.
-An interior designer considers these factors as well as the orientation and position of furniture and surface reflectance value to optimize energy savings and connection with the natural environment.
+The interior designer considers these factors as well as the orientation and position of furniture and surface reflectance value to optimize energy savings and connection with the natural environment.

-The mechanical engineer will size the heating and cooling equipment based on both internal heat loads and heat loss through the building envelope.
-The size and insulation values of windows may increase the size of HVAC systems.
-Both shading and efficient lighting will help reduce cooling loads.
-By working closely with the mechanical engineer, the team can ensure that lighting choices have a positive effect on overall building efficiency.
+The mechanical engineer is responsible for sizing the heating and cooling equipment based on both internal heat loads and heat loss through the building envelope, which may be facilitated by energy modeling.
+The size and insulation values of windows impact the size of HVAC systems and both shading and efficient lighting can help reduce cooling loads.

-The beneficiaries of a lighting system upgrade are the building occupants, who should be considered in all decisions regarding their environment.
-Occupant behavior plays a significant role in determining if the overall lighting goals are met.
-A lighting system should be easy to understand through basic training, should provide personalized controllability, and should contribute to positive morale and comfort for everyone subjected.
-For upgrades to existing buildings, the occupants' perspectives should be brought to the integrative design table to ensure these human impacts are optimized and the lighting system will function as desired in a real-world context.
+The occupant sets expectations for functionality and performance and, through their engagement and behavior, plays a significant role in determining if the overall lighting goals are met.
+Engaging occupants for their input on and contribution to building performance goals, including energy efficiency and IEQ, and providing education about occupant control features can yield significant benefits.
+A lighting system should be easy to understand through basic training, provide personalized occupant control, and contribute to occupant comfort.
+For upgrades to existing buildings, the occupants' perspectives should be brought to the integrative design process to ensure the lighting system will function as desired.